 The Oregon Office on Disability and Health and the University Center for Excellence in Developmental Disabilities along with our many partners are committed to increasing the awareness of, and efforts around, addressing and minimizing these oral health disparities.

-In 2020 and into 2021 we are working together with our partners on the following oral health activities.
-We welcome additional partners!
-If you are interested in collaborating, please contact Angela Weaver at email@example.com.
+In 2020 and into 2021 we worked together with our partners on the following oral health activities:

 Mouth Matters: Disability and Oral Health Webinar Series

 In June 2020, we offered a 2-Part Webinar Series - Mouth Matters: Disability and Oral Health

 For more information on the two webinars and to access the archived webinars, click on the links below.

 Mouth Matters Session 1: Intended audience: people with I/DD and other disabilities, their families and disability service providers support staff, and dental professionals and students.
 View the recorded webinar here.
 View transcript here.